deso2/Active-Directory-lab/README.md

 <p align="center">
 <img src="https://imgur.com/QjBusg8.png" height="80%" width="80%"/>

-Open "Add Roles and Features" and select the server.Choose "Active Directory Domain Services" and install.
+Open "Add Roles and Features" and select the server.
+Choose "Active Directory Domain Services" and install.
 Post-installation, click on the notification flag to promote the server to a domain controller.
 Select "Add new forest" and name the domain (e.g., mydomain.com).
 Then Proceed with default settings and set a password.
 Complete the installation, and the server will automatically restart.
 Log in using the built-in admin account (now with mydomain\administrator).

 <h2>Setting-up a user account</h2>